baytebar/Fildex/frontend/README-FEATURES.md

 ### For Applicants
 1. Visit the Careers section to submit a CV to the talent pool
 2. Visit the Opportunities section to view open positions
-3. Click "Apply Now" on any job to submit an application
-4. Fill out the application form with personal details and upload a CV
+3. Fill out the application form with personal details and upload a CV

 ## Design Principles
 - **Modern Aesthetics**: Following current web design trends with glassmorphism and gradients